rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created. ^0411

 Then I saw in the right hand of him who was seated on the throne a scroll written within and on the back, sealed with seven seals. ^0501

-And I saw a mighty angel proclaiming with a loud voice, Who is worthy to open the scroll and break its seals? ^0502
+And I saw a strong angel proclaiming with a loud voice, Who is worthy to open the scroll and break its seals? ^0502

 And no one in heaven or on earth or under the earth was able to open the scroll or to look into it, ^0503